Asian studies

 It is a branch of area studies, and many Western universities combine Asian and African studies in a single faculty or institute, like SOAS in London.
 It is often combined with Islamic studies in a similar way.
 The history of the discipline in the West is covered under Oriental studies.

+The International Institute for Asian Studies (IIAS) only considers Asia to the east of the Indus River in its scope of "Asian Studies".